fvdsn/website/posts/hopl.md

 MIT license for will benefit from using the HOPL instead, if you want to prevent your work from being used by AI.

+You might wonder as well, don't we already have robots.txt?
+How effective is this license?
+What I can tell you, from working at a large software corporation, is that while nobody cares about robots.txt, people care about licenses.
+There are automated tools to find and check software licenses and raise alarms if 'bad' ones are used.
+And I can guarantee that HOPL will brightly flash red.

-I am not a legal expert, so if you are, I would welcome your suggestions for improvements.
+On a last note, I am not a legal expert, so if you are, I would welcome your suggestions for improvements.
 I didn't make this license just as a joke.
 I truly believe it is necessary that we have such a good license to foster and protect human-only online spaces.